|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Pilot 2nd Lt.
 Gordon E. Thompson, O-009742 (MIA / KIA) Moccasin, MT

 Built by Grumman Corporation in Bethpage, New York as a model G-36 with manually operated folding wings.
 Delivered to the United States Navy (USN) as F4F-4 Wildcat bureau number 02104.
 Shipped overseas to the South Pacific.

-On August 31, 1942 took off from Henderson Field on Guadalcanal at 1:00pm piloted by 2nd Lt.
-Gordon E. Thompson on a combat patrol following an air raid alarm.
+On August 31, 1942 at 1:00pm took off from Henderson Field on Guadalcanal piloted by 2nd Lt.
+Gordon E. Thompson on a combat patrol after an air raid alarm.
 The formation included eighteen F4F Wildcats from VMF-224 plus eight F4F Wildcats from VMF-223.
 When this aircraft failed to return it was officially listed as Missing In Action (MIA).
-Also lost were F4F Wildcat 02122 piloted by Bryans (MIA) and F4F Wildcat 03438 pilot Ameline who later returned to base.
+Also lost were F4F Wildcat 02122 pilot 2nd Lt Charles E. Bryans (MIA) and F4F Wildcat 03438 pilot 2nd Lt.
+Richard R. Amerine (survived).

 Thompson was officially declared dead on January 8, 1946.
-He earned the Purple Heart, posthumously and is memorialized on th tablets of the missing at Manila American Cemetery.
+He earned the Purple Heart, posthumously.
+Thompson is memorialized at Manila American Cemetery on the tablets of the missing.

 Gordon Thompson (nephew and namesake of Thompson)

 Navy Serial Number Search Results - F4F-4 Wildcat 02104

 USN Overseas Aircraft Loss List August 1942 - F4F Wildcat 02104 incorrectly lists date of loss as August 30, 1942

 NARA "United States Marine Corps Headquarters, Marine Aircraft Group Twenty-Three, First Marine Aircraft Wing, Fleet Marine Force page 2